brandonkim12/brandonkim12.github.io/_posts/2019-04-18-mechanics-of-materials-5.md

 <center>Fig. 5.11.
 Thin-walled hollow shaft subject to torsional loading.</center>

-While the thickness $t​$ of the wall may vary within a transverse section, it is assumed that it remains small compared to the other dimensions of the member.Now detach the colored portion of wall $AB​$ bounded by two transverse planes at a distance $\Delta x​$ from each other and by two longitudinal planes perpendicular to the wall.
-Since the portion $AB​$ is in equilibrium, the sum of the forces exerted on it in the longitudinal $x​$ direction must be zero (Fig. 3.48).
+While the thickness $t$ of the wall may vary within a transverse section, it is assumed that it remains small compared to the other dimensions of the member.Now detach the colored portion of wall $AB$ bounded by two transverse planes at a distance $\Delta x$ from each other and by two longitudinal planes perpendicular to the wall.
+Since the portion $AB$ is in equilibrium, the sum of the forces exerted on it in the longitudinal $x$ direction must be zero (Fig. 3.48).

- The only forces involved in this direction are the shearing forces $F_A​$ and $F_B​$ exerted on the ends of portion $AB​$.
+ The only forces involved in this direction are the shearing forces $F_A$ and $F_B$ exerted on the ends of portion $AB$.
 Therefore,

 $$\begin{matrix}\sum F_x=0; & F_A - F_B = 0 \end{matrix} \tag{5.13.}$$

-Now express $F_A​$ as the product of the longitudinal shearing stress $\tau_A​$ on the small face at A and of the area $t_A \Delta x​$ of that face:
+Now express $F_A$ as the product of the longitudinal shearing stress $\tau_A$ on the small face at A and of the area $t_A \Delta x$ of that face:

 $$F_A=\tau_A (t_A \Delta x)$$

-While the shearing stress is independent of the $x​$ coordinate of the point considered, it may vary across the wall.
-Thus, $\tau_A​$ represents the average value of the stress computed across the wall.
-Expressing $F_B​$ in a similar way and substituting for $F_A​$ and $F_B​$ into (5.13), write
+While the shearing stress is independent of the $x$ coordinate of the point considered, it may vary across the wall.
+Thus, $\tau_A$ represents the average value of the stress computed across the wall.
+Expressing $F_B$ in a similar way and substituting for $F_A$ and $F_B$ into (5.13), write

 $$\begin{matrix}\tau_A (t_A \Delta x) = \tau_B(t_B \Delta x) = 0\\\tau_A t_A = \tau_B t_B\end{matrix} \tag{5.14.}$$